Event types (Booking + Check-in vs. Check-in Only)

 Typical examples

-A note on Check-In Only validation
+A behind-the-scenes ticket in Check-In Only

 Related